 NOTE: I sometimes list authentic vintage safety razors on my online store.
 At the time of this writing there is one on my site identical to the one I use except it’s a little older – a 1963 model.
 But I often find safety razors at estate sales in good condition & list them on my store.
 Check it out!

 But what about actually using a safety razor?
 Is it really easier to cut yourself?
 Well, I will say that I too was afraid that by using a safety razor I would be more likely to cut myself than the standby flimsy disposable plastic versions I’d been using.

 My fears were completely unfounded – nary a cut in over 5 years!

 From my experience shaving is easy using my safety razor.
 The first few times I barely touched the razor to my skin, fearful I’d cut myself.
 But I found you just shave with a lighter hand using only the weight of the razor as the downward pressure.
 Start slowly and go gently, being careful around turns like at the ankles & knees.
 But once you get the hang of it, there’s no difference to your task of shaving.

 And I don’t even use specially-purchased shave creams.
 I just use my own luxuriously latherful homemade soap to make a thick lather on my legs.
 Then I simply let the razor do the work.
 No cuts!

 The blade you buy could make a difference too.
 RancherMan did his research & found Personna blades are a good, sharp beginner blade that may be less likely to cut than some of the high-end professional blades.
 So that’s what we bought.
-Heck it comes in a quantity of 100, so it’ll last quite a while.
+Heck it comes in a quantity of 100, so it’ll last both of us for quite a while.

 And the blades are individually wrapped in paper and they’re sold bundled in a paper box.
 No plastic – yea!
-And they’re very inexpensive & easy to find – you can find *Personna Blades at WalMart or if desired also on *Amazon here.
+And they’re very inexpensive & easy to find – you can find *Personna Blades at WalMart (order online for easier product location) or if desired they’re also on *Amazon here.